Actipro/WPF-Controls/Documentation/topics/grids/propertygrid-features/supported-attributes.md

 Specifies the default value for a property.

-The default value can be used when determine if a property has been modified, or when resetting a property.
-The value specified by this attribute takes precedence over the "Reset"/"ShouldSerialize" methods, if any.
+The default value can be used to determine if a property has been modified, or when resetting a property.
+The value specified by this attribute takes precedence over the `Reset*`/`ShouldSerialize*` methods, if any.

 This code shows an example of applying `DefaultValueAttribute` to set the property's default value: